markkorput/py2030/README.md

 ```

-Now you can run py2030 using the following command:
+Now you can run a py2030 application using the following command:
 ```shell
 python -m py2030.app -v
 ```